 | 2020 | — | 1.81 | 1.81 |

 The amount distributed each year depends on dividends and income earned by the underlying 25 companies.
 2021's 2.37 sen reflects strong corporate earnings recovery post-COVID.
-The 2024–2025 reduction to 1.40–1.50 sen reflects softer corporate earnings in the portfolio.
+The most recent distribution was 1.50 sen declared in October 2025 (interim, tax exempt).
 The fund may choose not to distribute in any given year.

 | Fee Type | Rate | Note |